eduardom4020/backend-challenge-1/README.md

 # DieselBank - Backend Challenge

 A digital wallet is an app that allows you to perform cash-in and cash-out operations using a lot of different methods.
-For instance, Bino's digital wallet allows you to perform cash-ins by receiving a PIX or by paying a deposit-boleto, and to perform cash-outs by paying bills, paying with your card or transferring money by PIX, TED.
+For instance, BinoBank's digital wallet allows you to perform cash-ins by receiving a PIX or by paying a deposit-boleto, and to perform cash-outs by paying bills, paying with your card or transferring money by PIX, TED.
 Sometimes, these methods are provided by different sources.
 Therefore, the user will have a lot of different statements, but in the app, only a single balance and single statement containing all cash-ins and cash-outs will be available for simplicity!

 A very common process in a financial institution is called statement reconciliation.
 The objective is to assert that the balance and statement of any user is always correct and up-to-date.

-As a member of Bino's Software Engineering team, you were assigned the task to implement a statement reconciliation algorithm that will be triggered by a webhook when a new cash-in or cash-out entry is inserted in any of the user's statements, and also by a cron job, fired every minute, as a redundancy measure, once the providers webhooks can't be 100% trusted.
+As a member of BinoBank's Software Engineering team, you were assigned the task to implement a statement reconciliation algorithm that will be triggered by a webhook when a new cash-in or cash-out entry is inserted in any of the user's statements, and also by a cron job, fired every minute, as a redundancy measure, once the providers webhooks can't be 100% trusted.

 **The webhook is just an alert, and won't provide any meaningful information about a transaction.**

 **Both the webhook and cronjob will just execute the same reconciliation algorithm (trigger the same function that you'll write).**

-**Every time a transaction entry is inserted in Bino's user statement, the balance should be updated at the same time.**
+**Every time a transaction entry is inserted in BinoBank's user statement, the balance should be updated at the same time.**

 ### Premises:
 - Webhooks can be fired multiple times for a single transaction (at-least-once delivery)